- New mandatory public health measures in effect April 6.

 The Keystone XL pipeline would offer a safe, reliable and environmentally responsible way to deliver crude oil from western Canada to refineries in the U.S. Gulf Coast.

-Government’s agreement to provide financial support to Calgary-based TC Energy Corporation will help enable the critical completion of the KXL pipeline.
-This investment includes $1.5 billion in equity investment in 2020, followed by a $6 billion loan guarantee in 2021.
+In 2020, the Alberta government agreed to provide financial support to Calgary-based TC Energy Corporation to help advance construction of the KXL pipeline.
+This investment included C$1.5 billion in equity investment in 2020 and a C$6 billion loan guarantee in 2021.

-During the next two years of construction, KXL will see roughly 2,000 construction workers hired in Alberta, spurring thousands of additional jobs and increased economic activity in associated trades, retail, and hospitality services along the construction route.
+Construction of KXL saw roughly 2,500 construction workers hired in Alberta and the U.S., spurring thousands of additional jobs and increased economic activity in associated trades, retail, and hospitality services along the construction route.

-Overall, the project will contribute approximately $2.4 billion to Canada’s GDP and will generate more than $7 million in property taxes in the first year in service.
+If completed, the project would contribute approximately $2.4 billion to Canada’s GDP and generate more than $7 million in property taxes in the first year in service.
 It’s estimated the project will generate $30 billion in tax and royalty revenues for current and future generations of Albertans.

-Once operational, KXL will provide North America with a stable, secure supply of crude oil, reducing reliance on supply from OPEC.
-The pipeline will carry 830,000 barrels per day of crude from western Canadian oil fields to Gulf Coast refineries in the U.S where it will meet critical needs for the production of life-enhancing goods – from smartphones and appliances to medication and household products – as well as transportation fuel.
+KXL would provide North America with a stable, secure supply of crude oil, reducing reliance on supply from OPEC.
+The pipeline would have the capacity to carry 830,000 barrels per day of crude from western Canadian oil fields to Gulf Coast refineries in the U.S where it would meet critical needs for the production of life-enhancing goods – from smartphones and appliances to medication and household products – as well as transportation fuel.